 The expansion of bc211.ca was made possible through funding from United Ways across BC including: Lower Mainland; Greater Victoria; Central & Northern Vancouver Island; Central and South Okanagan/Similkameen; East Kootenay; North Okanagan Columbia Shuswap; Northern British Columbia; Powell River & District; Thompson Nicola Cariboo, and Trail and District.

-On a local scale, United Way Greater Victoria is fundraising to help bring the phone and text option of bc211 to Vancouver Island.
-Once secured, the confidential and multi-lingual phone line will be available 24 hours a day, seven days a week, 365 days a year, and in over 160 languages.
-For anyone interested in making a contribution to this project, please contact Marg Rose, Director of Philanthropy at (250) 220-7365 or firstname.lastname@example.org.
+On a local scale, United Way Greater Victoria donors enabled the provision of phone and text service at 211.
+To ensure that phone and text service continues for Vancouver Island residents, anyone interested in making a contribution to this project, please contact Marg Rose, Director of Philanthropy at (250) 220-7365 or firstname.lastname@example.org.

 Nathan Wright, Executive Director, bc211